wp-plugins/wp-admin-bar-removal/readme.txt

 5. Admin Bar and Toolbar with "One Click Logout Barless" add-on Plugin ...
 6. DashBoard with "WP Toolbar Removal": faster and user friendly ...
 7. Personal Options: not needed if Admin Bar or Toolbar is disadled and removed!

+== External CSS Style and JS Script Support ==

+External CSS Style and JS Script support fot Adaptive Dasboard is developed offline on [sLaNGjIs GitHub](//github.com/slangji/) targeted for Version 2014.1210.0410 Build 2014-12-10 your update it manual (for now) when is available upgraded releases!

+Periodically, the files included in the plugin will be updated with new releases: you are advised to periodically download the updated package based on the build date rather than on its version.

 == Changelog ==